aryangoyal7/Mech-Intre-1-phase-changing-fine-tuning/DETAILED_RESULTS.md

 ### Head 3 (L0H3) SVD
 ![SVD L0H3](checkpoints/full_finetune/svd_L0H3.png)
+Based on the analysis code and detailed results in your workspace, here is a complete explanation of the SVD graphs generated for your mechanistic interpretability experiments:

+1. What's on the X and Y axes?
+When looking at the SVD (Singular Value Decomposition) line plots for the attention heads:

+X-axis (Index): Represents the rank / index of the singular values, sorted from largest to smallest.
+For a matrix of size $N \times N$, the indices go from $0$ up to $N-1$.
+Y-axis (Magnitude): Represents the actual value (magnitude) of the corresponding singular value.
+2. What do the graphs represent?
+The graphs map out the structural complexity and "rank" of the attention circuits and how they change during the phase transition from addition to subtraction.

+Singular values essentially measure "how much information or variance" is captured by each principal dimension of a matrix.
+A steep drop-off (few high singular values): Means the matrix is effectively "low-rank".
+It is relying on a few highly dominant, specialized pathways to do its job.
+For algorithmic tasks like modular addition, this often translates to the model using specific clean Fourier frequencies to compute the answer.
+A flatter or shifted curve: Means the computation is more distributed across many dimensions, or that the dominant features have changed in strength.
+The Comparison (Base vs. Fine-tuned): By plotting the values of the Base model (addition) against the Fine-tuned model (subtraction), the graphs visualize how the structural logic of the circuit physically shifts to overwrite the old algorithm and accommodate the new one.
+If the lines diverge significantly (like flattening or collapsing), it proves the head's fundamental mechanism was repurposed.
+3. Explanation of the Notations
+Here is a breakdown of the specific jargon and abbreviations used in the graphics and code:

+SVD (Singular Value Decomposition): A linear algebra technique used here to deconstruct the weight matrices of attention components to understand their underlying dimensions of variation.
+L[x]H[y] (e.g., L0H0, L0H1): This tells you exactly which part of the model network you're observing.
+L0 stands for Layer 0, and H0 stands for Attention Head 0.
+OV Circuit ($W_V W_O$): The Output-Value matrix combination.
+In mechanistic interpretability, this matrix determines "what" information is copied/moved from a source token to the destination token in the residual stream.
+It represents the actual content being processed.
+QK Circuit ($W_Q W_K^T$): The Query-Key matrix combination.
+This determines "where" the head will attend.
+It computes the attention scores (giving high scores when the query of the destination token matches the key of a specific source token) to decide which tokens are historically relevant to look at.
+Base: The state of the Transformer model after pre-training on the base modular addition task (a + b mod 113), but before any fine-tuning.
+Fine-tuned: The state of the model after the fine-tuning process on the modular subtraction task (a - b mod 113) has completed and the phase transition has occurred.

 ### Expanded Interpretation
 - **Collapse vs Expansion:** Notice how in some heads (like L0H0), the leading singular values of the OV circuit *flatten* out or drop during fine-tuning.
 For addition, the model might have relied on a few extremely strong rank-1 matrices mapping specific Fourier features.
 During fine-tuning, the subtraction task requires either different frequencies or a more distributed representation, softening the dominant singular components.